Latino Americans – The landmark 6-hour PBS documentary

 11:45-12:45 Reading Immigrant Clues in Photographs

-Library Community Room.
-Free and open to the public.
-Ms. Taylor will also be available to sign and sell copies of her books.
+After the presentations, she will be available to sign and sell her books.

 Jonathan Gosnell: "In Search of French Holyoke"